ycyam-oliver/Transformer-Stock/README.md

 💬Comments: </br>
 When the NS components are added to the Informer model, it can also catch up with the trend in the unseen data quite well.

-## Trading Performance using Model Prediction
+# 📜Trading Performance using Model Prediction

 > ***Motivation***: The result graphs above might be misleading in terms of financial trading.
 The small deviation from the ground truth might not be apparent in this time scale of the graph and that could lead to huge loss.